nls1729/acme-code/activities-config/README.txt

            window was in the maximized state and the extenssion preferences were changed from Opaque Background Color to Panel - No Effect.
            Transparencey was not being applied after the change.

+           Changed Window Maximized Effect to be work with GS 3.17.90 in preparation of GS 3.18.

            Cleaned up inconsistent coding style "if(" --> "if ("